Chance-Constrained Unit Commitment with N-1 Security and Wind Uncertainty: Introduction

-The literature considers a number of approaches to handle uncertainty in power systems operational planning, including two-stage and multi-stage stochastic programming approaches (\cite{Bouffard2008,Morales2009,Ucckun2016}), robust models (\cite{Lorca2015,Warrington2013}) and chance-constrained formulations (\cite{Margellos2013,Vrakopoulou2013probabilisticreserve,Roald2013,Bienstock2014}).
+The literature considers a number of approaches to handle uncertainty in power systems operational planning, including two-stage and multi-stage stochastic programming approaches \cite{Bouffard2008,Morales2009,Ucckun2016}, robust models \cite{Lorca2015,Warrington2013} and chance-constrained formulations \cite{Margellos2013,Vrakopoulou2013probabilisticreserve,Roald2013,Bienstock2014,Sundar2016}.
 Here, we use the latter approach, as chance constraints allows for a comprehensive, yet computationally tractable uncertainty representation and aligns well with several methods applied in industry.
-Industry practices that are naturally represented through chance constraints include probabilistic reserve dimensioning (applied in ENTSO-E \cite{ENTSOE2013supportingLFCR}) and the definitions of reliability margins for flow-based market coupling in parts of Europe (see \cite{CWE2011}).
-We develop a comprehensive model that incorporates all aspects of day-ahead planning and security discussed above - UC for generators, N-1 security constraints for line and generator outages, chance constraints to ensure stochastic security with respect to wind, generation reserves, and tertiary (spinning) reserves.
+Industry practices that are naturally represented through chance constraints include probabilistic reserve dimensioning (applied in ENTSO-E \cite{ENTSOE2013supportingLFCR}) and the definitions of reliability margins for flow-based market coupling in parts of Europe \cite{CWE2011}.
+We develop a comprehensive model that incorporates all aspects of day-ahead planning and security discussed above - UC for generators, N-1 security constraints for line and generator outages, chance constraints to ensure stochastic security with respect to wind, as well as constraints that model \linecomment{the activation of generation reserves for both wind fluctuations and outages}.
 We refer to this problem as the N-1 Security and Chance-Constrained Unit Commitment (SCCUC) problem.

-A preliminary version of this model appears in our conference paper (\cite{Sundar2016}).
-The conference paper presented three different algorithms to solve the problem on an IEEE RTS-96 one-area system; however the algorithms do not scale for larger systems. \textit{The introduction of discrete variables to the model, among other important modeling details, makes this problem much more difficult to solve than the original single-period formulation discussed in (\cite{Bienstock2014})}.
-In this paper, we focus on addressing the computational issues associated with scalability with a new, modified Benders decomposition algorithm.
-From a scaling perspective, other stochastic UC models can handle problems with 225 and 118 buses (\cite{Papavasiliou2013} and \cite{Wang2012}, respectively).
+In this paper, we utilize the model that incorporates all the aforementioned aspects and addresses the computational issues associated with scalability with a new, modified Benders decomposition algorithm.
+From a scaling perspective, other stochastic UC models can handle problems with 225 \cite{Papavasiliou2013} and 118 buses \cite{Wang2012}.
 While these models are comparable in size to our own, they do not include N-1 security, which increases the size of the problem by an order of magnitude.
 Thus, we argue that our model and approach is more scalable than these prior approaches.